Getting started with GeomLab

 Return key, or click with the mouse on the

 Go button at the right.
 (Pressing just

 Return in its own simply

 At its simplest, GeomLab can be used as a kind of calculator, showing

 evaluate to pictures.
 For example, the constant

 a stick figure of a man:

+GeomLab has switched to the Picture tab on the right to show you the value of the expression.
 Most of the interesting expressions and programs you will write as part of this activity will have pictures as their values.

 You are now ready to begin work on the first worksheet.